malekifar/wsl/README.md

 `Add-AppxPackage .\Ubuntu.appx`

 ###### Method3 Using Windows Package Manager
+To use Windows Package Manager, you should install it first:

+1. Open Powershell and Type the following command to create folder `appx` on `C:\` directory and press Enter:

+`mkdir c:\appx`

+2. Type the following command to navigate to `appx` directory and press Enter:

+`cd c:\appx`

+Type the following command to download Ubuntu and press Enter:

+`Invoke-WebRequest -Uri https://github.com/microsoft/winget-cli/releases/download/v1.0.11692/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle -OutFile WPM.msixbundle -UseBasicParsing`

+Type the following command to install Ubuntu and press Enter:

+`Add-AppxPackage .\WPM.msixbundle`
-Open Powershell and Type the following command to install Ubuntu 20.04
+Open Powershell or Command Prompt and Type the following command to install Ubuntu 20.04

 `winget install Canonical.Ubuntu`